bjaan/AMPi-Service/README.md

 * [read-ini-file](https://www.npmjs.com/package/read-ini-file) - read and parse an ini file
 * [shairport-sync-reader](https://www.npmjs.com/package/shairport-sync-reader) - shairport-sync metadata reader

-# Building & running
+# Building & starting

 * make sure that have installed the required software above
 * enable SSH and remote into the Raspberry Pi
-* move into the home folder `cd /home/pi/`
+* move into the home folder `cd /home/pi`
 * check in the portfolio `git clone https://github.com/bjaan/AMPi-Service.git`
 * Install pre-requisites for building the required node modules `sudo apt-get install build-essential`
 * move into the directory `cd AMPi-Service\AMPi-Service`
 * run `npm install` to install the Node.js modules
-* move back to the home folder `cd /home/pi/`
+* move back to the home folder `cd /home/pi`
-* to execute: `node AMPi-Node/app.js`
+* to start: `node AMPi-Node/app.js`

-the ability to start as a service is not ready yet.
+The ability to start as a autostart service is not ready yet, for now start it manually after booting the Raspberry Pi .

 # Configuration changes